univention/univention-portal/ansible/README.md

 You have to first adjust things, so that the scripts do actually run against your VM.

-- Especially the file `inventory.yaml` will have to be adjusted.
+- Especially the inventory files will have to be adjusted.
 - The playbooks currently reference a specific host, this needs adjustment as well.

 Example preparation of a fresh VM:

 ```
-ansible-playbook -i inventory.yaml initialize-ucs-vm.yaml
+ansible-playbook -i inventory/knut.yaml initialize-ucs-vm.yaml
 ```

 Example command which does apply the work of Spike univention/components/univention-portal#569 against the prepared VM:

 ```
-ansible-playbook -i inventory.yaml exp-409-spike-containers.yaml
+ansible-playbook -i inventory/knut.yaml exp-409-spike-containers.yaml
 ```